scaleoutsean/eseries-perf-analyzer/README.md

   - `API` - SANtricity controller's IP address such as 6.6.6.6
   - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
   - `DB_ADDRESS` - external IPv4 of InfluxDB (if the host IP where InfluxDB is running is remote that could be something like 7.7.7.7, if collector and InfluxDB are on the same host then 127.0.0.1, or if they're in the same Kubernetes namespace then `influxdb`)

-- Where to find the correct values for API, SYSNAME and SYSID?
-The API addresses are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
+What are the correct values for `API`, `SYSNAME` and `SYSID`?
+The `API` addresses are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
 You can see them in the browser when you manage an E-Series array.
-For SYSNAME and SYSID see the image links just above
+For `SYSNAME` and `SYSID`, see the image links just above.

-  - For consistency's sake it is recommended that `SYSNAME` in EPA is the same as the actual E-Series system name, but it doesn't have to be.
+For consistency's sake it is recommended that `SYSNAME` in EPA is the same as the actual E-Series system name, but it doesn't have to be.
 It can consist of arbitrary alphanumeric characters (and `_` and `-`, if I remember correctly - if interested please check the Docker Compose documentation).
-Just make sure the array names in `./collector/docker-compose.yml` and `./collector/config.json` are consistent; otherwise array metrics and events may get collected but correct array names name won't appear in array drop-down lists in Grafana dashboards
+Just make sure the array names in `./collector/docker-compose.yml` and `./collector/config.json` are consistent; otherwise array metrics and events may get collected, but drop-down lists with array names in Grafana dashboards won't match so dashboards will be empty.

-- `container_name` to match the name in `./collector/config.json`:
+Example of `docker-compose.yml` with collector for one array:

 ```yaml
 services: